biobricks/blast-level/README.md

 The options sequenceKey and path _must_ be defined.

 You can use blastDB just as you would use the leveldb database directly, but if auto_update is true then any change to the database that touches the sequence data will update the BLAST database to match the sequence data.

+Note that if autoUpdate is true then operations like .put that trigger a change to the BLAST database will not call their callbacks until the BLAST update is completed.
+If you want to avoid this then either disable updateOnOpen or simply call the .put directly on the level database and trigger the update manually.

 ## blastStream(query)